-7-I.C.
-UP-FRONT INCOME VERIFICATION (UIV)
+7-I.E.LEVEL 5 AND 6 VERIFICATION: UP-FRONT INCOME VERIFICATION (UIV)

-Up-front income verification (UIV) refers to MHA's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits.
+Up-front income verification (UIV) refers to MHA's use of the verification tools available from independent sources that maintain computerized information about earnings and benefits for a number of individuals.
+MHA may use UIV sources before or during a family reexamination.

 UIV will be used to the extent that these systems are available to MHA.

 There may be legitimate differences between the information provided by the family and UIV-generated information.
 If the family disputes the accuracy of UIV data, no adverse action can be taken until MHA has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through MHA's informal review/hearing processes.
-(For more on UIV and income projection, see section 6-I.C.)